Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks have the 25th-ranked team ERA among all league pitching staffs (4.61).
+- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs surrendered (121 total, 1.2 per game).
+- The Diamondbacks rank 21st in baseball in home runs given up (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.